Perfection in Imperfection

 Today’s Reflection is therefore dedicated to everyone who finds perfection in their imperfections and to those who continue to struggle with perfectionism.
 Whether you find hope in my words or you completely disagree doesn’t matter.
 I simply know what has worked for me and what has worked for countless others who have found themselves in similar positions.

-Embrace your imperfections, and when you do, you will find perfect alignment with your inner joy.
+Embrace your imperfections, and when you do, you will find that life suddenly gets a lot more interesting.

 About the Author